 The sales manager for CENCO, S.L.
 Redman, who had been a high school science teacher himself, became almost as concerned with physics teaching as Klopsteg.
 In travel around the country he found that W.S.
 Webb and M.N.
 States, of the University of Kentucky, were particularly sympathetic to the formation of a new society to foster teaching and communication among teachers, as they were convinced that APS would not offer the kind of forum they needed.

-The man they persuaded to chair the luncheon meeting was Homer Dodge.
+The individual they persuaded to chair the luncheon meeting was Homer L. Dodge.
 By this time, Dodge had moved to the University of Oklahoma and was known to have developed a particularly successful school of engineering physics there.
-He liked to say he "hailed from the wild west," but he actually came from northern New York, where he had become an expert at boating as a mere child.
+Dodge brought practical academic leadership experience within a recently developed program and over a decade of respected physics education work within APS circles.
+He liked to say he "hailed from the wild west," but he actually came from northern New York, where he had become an expert at boating as a child.
 There is today a Homer Dodge Canoe Room at the Thousand Island Museum in Clinton, NY.
 [This and many other stories of this remarkable man have been told by Janet Guernsey in The Physics Teacher 17, 84(1979).]

 Of those invited to the Cleveland luncheon, eight could not attend, and one uninvited guest showed up to argue that the move was a mistake.
-There was much discussion of the relation of the proposed organization with APS.
+Dodge encouraged unifying discussions regarding the relation of the proposed organization to the APS and its leaders having strong teaching commitments (like F.K.
+Richtmyer and Karl T. Compton).
 Among those who vigorously supported the formation of a new society were Dodge, Klopsteg, and Richtmyer.
 The decision was reached in unanimous passage of a motion made by Paul Klopsteg "that there be organized an informal association of those interested in the teaching of physics;that officers be elected who shall remain in office for one year;that a committee be established for the purpose of preparing the plans for a formal organization;that these things be done without prejudice toward any possible approach from other organizations or societies looking toward affiliation."

 The organizing committee of AAPT must have been very busy on the 30th, for they arranged the April Washington meeting in addition to coming up with a provisional constitution.
 According to the minutes of the APS Council on December 31, "The Council took notice of the organization on this day in the Case School Physics Laboratory of a new society to be known as the American Association of Teachers of Physics [sic].
 Homer L. Dodge was elected first President of the Society and William S. Webb the first Secretary.
 The Society decided to have its first meeting in Washington at the time of the Physical Society meeting, at which time they invited A.W.
 Hull to present an address on "The Needs of Industry in the Teaching of Physics."
 The Council instructed the Secretary of the Physical Society to make contacts with the new Society and to give them proper place on the first day of the Physical Society's Washington program.

 At the April meeting, the address by A.W.
 Hull, who was director of research at the General Electric Company, was actually titled "Qualifications of a Research Physicist;" it was later published in Science 73, 623-627 (1931).
-It drew a large audience—other sessions were practically deserted—and the lively discussion was led by K.T.
+It drew a large audience—other sessions were practically deserted—and a lively discussion was led by K.T.
 Compton.

 The AAPT Executive Committee met in Washington at that time (April 29, 1931) and a dinner was combined with a business meeting of members.
 Affiliation with AAAS was authorized and plans were made for the first "annual meeting" in New Orleans in conjunction with the AAAS meeting there at the end of the year.